Reflective Leadership (RPTM 497 and RPTM 397), Pennsylvania State University: Spring 2015 – Present. RPTM 397 Syllabus

-Outdoor Adventure-Based Program Development (RPTM 496), Pennsylvania State University: Spring 2011.
+Outdoor Adventure-Based Program Development (RPTM 496), Pennsylvania State University: Spring 2012.
+RPTM 496 Syllabus

 This course built upon theories and principles learned in previous RPTM curricula in order to design, plan, and execute a weeklong wilderness orientation experience.
-This course better equipped students for a career in outdoor adventure-based programming by providing a unique experience that applied classroom learning into the creation of a tangible program.
+These course better-equipped students for a career in outdoor adventure-based programming by providing a unique experience that applied classroom learning into the creation of a tangible program.

 This course experimented with the different elements of how to teach in the outdoors effectively.
 It took the necessary elements from teaching in the classroom and transformed those into meaningful experiences in the out of doors.
 Students were required to teach a segment of class as a final project in an outdoor setting, being evaluated on the techniques they were taught during the semester.